Review: Line Bacon 108 Skis · 2024

 5/5

 Jake Renner gave 5 of 5 stars.
 The Bacon 108 definitely provides the float I need for those fresh powder days.
 The 108mm underfoot and the full tip and tail rocker create a playful, surfy ride, especially on fresh snow.
-Its width and rocker profile make it well-suited for off-piste adventures, providing good floatation and maneuverability in powder and variable snow.
+Its width and rocker profile make it well-suited for off-piste adventures, providing good flotation and maneuverability in powder and variable snow.

 High Speed Stability